Diamondog: 1998: First steps

 Together with the Angolan rapper MC Kamba, who lives now in Spain and who formed a duo in the past.
 Diamondog wrote his first song call “If You Want To Be Happy”.
 The song was first aired on the extinct program of Hip Hop at radio FM Express, which was presented by the host Moises Luis who was then the most heard in the Angolan capital.

-1999-2000: Political asylum in Brazil and Clandestino
+1999–2000: Political asylum in Brazil and Clandestino

 Due to civil war in Angola which until then lasted 24 years, Diamondog moves to Brazil where he received political asylum.
-Soon his arrival in Brazil, he met Alexandre Lopes Muzzillo better known as DJ Primo, Jonathan o Gralha and Bill, who formed the group Blackout and with whom in contact, he immersed in the Hip Hop scene in Curitiba, the city where he lived after arriving in Brazil.
-In 2000 invited by the rapper Maskot from Curitiba, Diamondog wrote his first musical participation in Brazil, in a song produced by DJ Primo and featured also by the rapper Tio Fresh, from the rap group from Sao Paulo called, SP Funk.
+Soon his arrival in Brazil, he met Alexandre Lopes Muzzillo better known as DJ Primo, Jonathan o Gralha and Bill, who formed the group Blackout and with whom in contact, he immersed in the hip hop scene in Curitiba, the city where he lived after arriving in Brazil.
+In 2000 invited by the rapper Maskot from Curitiba, Diamondog wrote his first musical participation in Brazil, in a song produced by DJ Primo and featured also by the rapper Tio Fresh, from the rap group from São Paulo called, SP Funk.
 And Also in the same year, Diamondog form along with the Brazilian rapper Jazzrell AKA Mic Forté, the duo called Clandestino, which means family together by destiny.